rgcgithub/regenie/README.md

 ## Version history
+Version 1.0.6.6 (Fixed MAC calculation for variants on sex chromosomes when sex information is available in the genotype file).

 Version 1.0.6.5 (Enabled options `--extract/--exclude` in step 2).

 Version 1.0.6.4 (New option `--minINFO` to filter imputed variants in Step 2; added Regenie binary compiled with Intel MKL (only for x86_64 Linux)).